sg893052/sonic-buildimage/spytest/data_driven_testing.md

 ### 4.2.2 Creating Subscription

-Every message base class will have a `subscribe()` method which can be used to create a subscription.
+Message master base class will have a `subscribe()` method which can be used to create a subscription.
 This method will accept the subscription mode, optional property name and other optional subscription parameters as shown below.